yfsheng/trojan-docker/README.md

 $ docker build -t trojan .
 ```

-If you want to change the version, use the `--build-arg` option
+If you want to change the version, use the `--build-arg` option.

 ```bash
 $ docker build -t trojan --build-arg VERSION=v1.12.2 .